calcom/docker/README.md

 This image can be found on DockerHub at [https://hub.docker.com/repository/docker/calendso/calendso](https://hub.docker.com/repository/docker/calendso/calendso)

 The Docker configuration for Calendso is an effort powered by people within the community.
-Calendso does not provide official support for Docker, but we will accept fixes and documentation.
+Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at your own risk.

 ## Important Notes